-Private and commercial aircraft transport passengers efficiently and speedily— at speeds as fast as 600 miles per hour.
+Private and commercial aircraft transport passengers efficiently and speedily— at speeds as fast as 600 miles per hour or more.
 Without proper supervision and oversight over the operation of civilian aircraft, there would be an extreme potential for catastrophe and the loss of many lives.
 The Federal Aviation Administration is charged with ensuring the safety of all commercial and private air travel occurring through United States airspace.
-The FAA regulates every aspect of air travel— including manufacture of aircraft, maintenance and repair and the certification of pilots, service workers and air traffic controllers.
+The FAA regulates every aspect of air travel— including the manufacture of aircraft, maintenance and repair and the certification of pilots, service workers and air traffic controllers.

 The Objectives of Federal Aviation Regulations

 The FAA is burdened not only with the protection of millions of travelers each year but also with the protection of the United States during times of crisis or when a threat to national security is present.
-Aircraft design, pilot training, flight procedures, maintenance protocols, certifications of aviators and key personnel are all areas which are regulated strictly by the FAA in order to minimize the dangers that flight may pose to passengers and those on the ground who may be harmed in the event of an aircraft crash.
+Aircraft design, pilot training, flight procedures, maintenance protocols, certifications of aviators and key personnel are all areas which are regulated strictly by the FAA to minimize the dangers that flight may pose to passengers and those on the ground who may be harmed in the event of an aircraft crash.
 These objectives are accomplished through Federal Aviation Regulations and are broken into several parts.

 Air Worthiness: Regulations to Ensure Safe Design and Maintenance of Aircraft

 Whenever an accident occurs, the FAA investigates the matter to determine whether the incident was the result of a failure on part of the pilot, service crew or another aviation worker to follow protocol and safety regulation.
-Such a failure can result in the responsible party being held liable as well as being charged for his or her violation of federal regulations.
+Such a failure can result in the responsible party being held liable as well as being charged for his or her violation of federal laws.